ducornag/DD2482-Tutorial-Dicord-Git/DD2482-Tutorial-Discord-Git/step4.md

-# General Overview : adding commands to the bot
+# Adding commands to the bot

 We want to first focus on the `$help` command.
 Look at line 75.
 You see that the parent in the execution tree is the `on_message` function, which is a discord api function that is triggered when a message is sent on a channel in the server the bot is in.
 You see that if the content of the message is `$help`, then it sends a message with all the possible commands.